374 Burgundia

 374 Burgundia is a typical main belt asteroid that was discovered by Auguste Charlois on 18 September 1893 in Nice.
 It was named for the former French region of Burgundy.
 It is one of seven of Charlois's discoveries that was expressly named by the Astromomisches Rechen-Institut (Astronomical Calculation Institute).
+The asteroid came to opposition on 18 April 2026 in Virgo at apparent magnitude 12.

 Burgundia was long thought to be a member of the now defunct Ceres asteroid family, but it was found to be an unrelated interloper in that group based on its non-matching composition.

+In 2021, light curve data was used to build a shape model using the light curve inversion process.
+The study found a rotation period of 6.96397 hours.
+Two possible solutions to the pole of rotation were computed.